-If you have Communication Manager 5.0 or later, you can administer dial plans for each location.
+You can administer dial plans for each location.
 To access a per location screen, type change dialplan analysis location n, where n represents the number of a specific location.
-For details on command options, see online help, or Maintenance Commands for Maintenance Commands for Avaya Aura Communication Manager, Branch Gateways and Servers.
+For details on command options, see online help, or Maintenance Commands for Maintenance Commands for Avaya Aura® Communication Manager, Branch Gateways and Servers.